Wow, it’s Friday already???? I have no clue what happened to this week, but it flew by.

 - While the veggies are in oven, whisk together the ingredients for the sauce in a small saucepan and place on the stove to simmer until warm.

-- In a medium skillet with a lid, heat another tablespoon of oil over medium high heat and add the eggs then fry until done to your taste.
-Remove eggs from pan and add the black beans; cover pan and simmer over low heat to warm while the veggies finish.
+- In a medium skillet with a lid, heat another tablespoon of oil over medium high heat.
+Add the black beans; cover pan and simmer over low heat to warm while the veggies finish.

 - Once everything is done, divide each piece into bowls and season to taste with additional salt and pepper, then drizzle with desired amount of the sauce.
 Serve hot!